addok/addok/docs/geographic_search.md

 - Map-based search interfaces

 **How it works:**
-1. **Always** filters by geohash
+1. **Always** filters by geohash to limit search area
-2. Only returns results within ~500m radius (9 geohash cells at precision 7)
+2. Collects results from geohash cells covering the requested radius
+3. **Applies precise distance filtering** using Haversine formula to remove results beyond the exact radius
-3. No fallback to broader search
+4. No fallback to broader search
-4. Similar to `/reverse/` endpoint behavior
+5. Similar to `/reverse/` endpoint behavior but with configurable radius

 **Use case:** "What's around me right now", POI search on mobile, map tile queries.